 Then, as you’re recalling success stories, make a note to quantify savings in productivity, employee retention, or budgets, in addition to contributions that improved profit.
 (Your competition will be doing exactly that!)

 If you still see color on executive resumes as trendy, you’ll need to adjust your thinking.
 The best use of color, other than emphasizing some aspects of your experience, is to help emphasize the right information in your document.

-Far from being just a trendy element, color is valuable for emphasizing specific elements in your executive resume.
-Judiciously placed color can highlight the words you want employers to notice, or even visually separate text to squeeze more space in a tightly packed document.
+When judiciously placed, color can highlight the words you want employers to notice, or even visually separate text to “add” more space.